 HVAC (Heating Ventilation and Air Conditioning) – This acronym is used to describe the entire system heating and/or cooling a space.
 This includes any outdoor unit, indoor air handling unit, ductwork, radiator units, in-floor setups, etc.

-iComfort – Software specific to Lennox Heating and Cooling products that enable use of a programmable thermostat and connection through an application on your mobile device.
+iComfort – Software specific to Lennox Heating and Cooling products that enable the use of a programmable thermostat and connection through an application on your mobile device.
 Check with your Montana Commercial HVAC Contractor if this is available with the unit installed in your facility.

 ISO (International Organization for Standardization) – This organization sets the bar for businesses to produce effective products and service their clients.

 Lennox Heating & Cooling – Not to be confused with the fine dining company, this company produces has you covered for all of your heating, cooling, and air quality needs.
-Having a wide range of products from boilers and furnaces to heat pumps air conditioners, your commercial property will be sure to benefit.
+Having a wide range of products from boilers and furnaces to heat pumps and air conditioners, your commercial property will be sure to benefit.

 Mitsubishi Electric – A company that manufactures electronics and electric components, including ductless and mini-spit air conditioners as well as heat pumps for Commercial HVAC projects

-Packaged Unit – A single unit containing both heating and cooling systems, installed outside.
+Packaged Unit – A single unit containing both heating and cooling systems installed outside.

 Programmable Thermostat – A thermostat that can be preset to adjust the HVAC system to a different temperature depending on the time of the day.

-Radiant In-Floor Heat – This heating system can use oil or electric as its heat supply.
+Radiant In-Floor Heat – This heating system can use oil or electricity as its heat supply.
 It is installed in the floor and heats the floor, which then radiates heat up into the space.